sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 Octboer 8, 2021

 We ran all of our experiments and videod some of the trials.
 In our code (FinalCodeWithPrintOuts.py), we added a write to text file section so that we would be able to do statistical analysis on the outputs to determine the number of false positives and false negatives we encountered in each trial.

+October 12, 2021

+We finished assigning tasks for the Github report writing and created the voiceovers for our video.

 ### Problems Encountered